-- 1. Office of Environment and Energy (AEE) The FAA's AEE reviews complex technical, regulatory, and legal matters of national environmental policy significance. - 2.
+- 1. Office of Environment and Energy (AEE) The FAA's AEE reviews complex technical and regulatory matters of national environmental policy significance. - 2.
 The Air Traffic Organization (ATO) The FAA's ATO includes air traffic controllers and support staff.
-FLL's Air Traffic Control Tower provided significant input to the NCP review

-Fort Lauderdale-Hollywood International Airport Draft Noise Compatibility Program Report process in several technical areas, including safety implications, capacity effects, and implementation requirements for suggested noise abatement strategies.

-3. The Office of Airports (ARP) - The FAA's ARP holds the responsibility of reviewing submitted NCPs to determine whether they meet all requirements of 14 CFR Part 150.
-For this NCP, (1) the FAA's Orlando Airports District Office (Orlando ADO) was responsible for determining whether the NCP satisfied all 14 CFR Part 150 requirements; and (2) the FAA's Southern Region Airport Division Manager was responsible for final review of the NCP submission for adequacy in satisfying technical and legal requirements of 14 CFR Part 150.
+FLL's Air Traffic Control Tower provided significant input to the NCP review process in several technical areas, including safety implications, capacity effects, and implementation requirements for suggested noise abatement strategies. - 3.
+The Office of Airports (ARP) The FAA's ARP holds the responsibility of reviewing submitted NCPs to determine whether they meet all requirements of 14 CFR Part 150.
+For this NCP, (1) the FAA's Orlando Airports District Office (Orlando ADO) will be responsible for determining whether the NCP satisfied all 14 CFR Part 150 requirements; and (2) the FAA's Southern Region Airport Division Manager will be responsible for final review of the NCP submission for adequacy in satisfying requirements of 14 CFR Part 150.

-Prior to approval of an NCP, the FAA conducts a Line-of-Business review, which involves members of Air Traffic, Flight Standards, Legal, Special Programs, Planning & Requirements, Flight Procedures, and Region offices.
+During review of an NCP, the FAA conducts a review, which involves members of Air Traffic, Flight Standards, Legal, Special Programs, Planning & Requirements, Flight Procedures, and Region offices.